NCSU-STAC/Neighborhood-Classification/README.md

 # Neighborhood-Classification
-Joint research project between NCSU, UNC Chapel Hill and Duke University.
+Neighborhood classification and change analyis using VHR imagery.

 ## Purpose of this project
-This code is developed for the purpose of classification of irregular settlements (slums).
+This code is developed for the purpose of classification of irregular settlements (slums) and change detection.
 Full details can be found in the paper:

 Krishna Karthik Gadiraju, Ranga Raju Vatsavai, Nikhil Kaza, Eric Wibbels, Anirudh Krishna: Machine Learning Approaches for Slum Detection Using Very High Resolution Satellite Images.
 IEEE ICDM International Workshop on Spatial and Spatiotemporal Data Mining: 2018: 1397-1404. https://ieeexplore.ieee.org/document/8637458